 The building’s main level contains a single, column-less space.
 The removal of intermediate columns and other structural elements allows for a free and flexible subdivision of the hall, through a series of low oak-wood free-standing partitions, into work areas for the students and exhibition areas.
 Below the main floor, there is a basement level – which houses workshops, lecture rooms, offices, toilets, and building services – naturally illuminated by seventy 4 feet-tall clerestory windows.
 The interiors of the Hall have been recently restored and renovated – with the addition of study rooms, offices, and a library – by architects Dirk Denison, Gene Summers, and Wiel Arets.

 Three interior views of the open, columnless space on the main floor of the Crown Hall, also known as the “Upper Core”; the hall can be flexibly divided through a series of 7 feet 3 inches tall free-standing walls made of wood; photos Timothy Brown (CC BY 2.0) and Eric Allix Rogers (CC BY-NC-ND 2.0).

-A view of the basement; photo courtesy of Dirk Denison Architects.
+A view of the basement; photo Jonathan Rieke (CC BY-NC 2.0).
 The materials used for the interior are terrazzo flooring (with Virginia black marble and Tennessee gray marble aggregate), white acoustic gypsum tiles for the ceiling, and white painted plaster for the walls of the service shafts.

 The glass panels that, inserted into a grid of thin steel mullions, form the building facades are translucent from the ground level to a height of 13 feet 8 inches (4.16 meters), and fully transparent from there up to the roofline.